Stocks fall as trading starts for year of great expectations

 In the United States, regulators have already approved two other vaccines.
 China last week gave the greenlight for its first domestically developed vaccine.
 Others are also being tested.

-Investors have been hoping that vaccines will allow daily life around the world to slowly return to normal.
+The hope in markets had been that vaccines will allow daily life around the world to slowly return to normal.
 That’s helped spark a recent recovery for stocks of travel-related businesses, smaller companies and other industries left behind for much of the pandemic.

 Still, rising coronavirus cases, the emergence of a mutant variant of the virus and concerns that the rollout of the vaccine isn’t happening fast enough are keeping investors on edge, said Adam Taback, chief investment officer for Wells Fargo Private Bank.